NotAShelf/nvf/docs/release-notes/rl-0.6.md

   and [`vim.spellChecking.programmingWordlist.enable`](vim.spellChecking.programmingWordlist.enable) for ignoring certain filetypes in spellchecking and enabling `vim-dirtytalk` respectively.
 The previously used `vim.spellcheck.vim-dirtytalk` aliases to the latter option.

+- Exposed `withRuby`, `withNodeJs`, `withPython3`, and `python3Packages` from the `makeNeovimConfig` function under their respective options.

+- Added [`vim.extraPackages`](vim.extraPackages) for appending additional packages to the wrapper PATH, making said packages available while inside the Neovim session.